Solarden/CARS_REST_API/README.md

 - To leave container `exit`

 To close active containers use in terminal `^C`

+# Tests

+To perform tests please enter container then change directory to `cars_api` and execute `pytest tests.py`

 # Check me out at heroku!
 https://cars-checker-rest-api.herokuapp.com/cars/